CBSE Class 12 Physics Syllabus 2025-26 PDF | Theory & Practical Marks

 Moving Charges and Magnetism

 Concept of magnetic field, Oersted's experiment.
-Biot-Savart law and its application to the current carrying circular loop.
-Ampere's law and its applications to infinitely long straight wire.
+Biot-Savart law and its application to the current-carrying circular loop.
+Ampere's law and its applications to an infinitely long straight wire.
 Straight solenoid (only qualitative treatment), force on a moving charge in uniform magnetic and electric fields.
-Force on a current-carrying conductor in a uniform magnetic field, force between two parallel current-carrying conductors-definition of ampere, torque experienced by a current loop in uniform magnetic field; Current loop as a magnetic dipole and its magnetic dipole moment, moving coil galvanometer-its current sensitivity and conversion to ammeter and voltmeter.
+Force on a current-carrying conductor in a uniform magnetic field, force between two parallel current-carrying conductors-definition of ampere, torque experienced by a current loop in a uniform magnetic field; Current loop as a magnetic dipole and its magnetic dipole moment, moving coil galvanometer, current sensitivity and conversion to ammeter and voltmeter.

 Magnetism and Matter